osisoft/AVEVA-Adapter-OPC-UA-Docs/content/overview/principles-of-operation.md

 **Note:** The naming convention is affected by StreamPrefix and DefaultStreamIdPattern settings in the data source configuration.

+## ServiceLevel and the maintenance sub-range

+The OPC UA adapter will use the ServiceLevel ranges defined in the OPC UA specification in order to facilitate failover and to reduce load on a server that is in maintenance.
+For more information about how ServiceLevel is used to faciliate failover, see [Server Failover](#server-failover).

+When an OPC UA server's ServiceLevel indicates maintenance, the adapter will disconnect and will wait until the server's EstimatedReturnTime before trying to reconnect.
+If the server does not provide the adapter with an EstimatedReturnTime, then the adapter will increase the ReconnectDelay by doubling the value configured in the client settings configuration.

 ## Server Failover

 The OPC UA adapter supports server failover, also known as non-transparent server redundancy.
 To enable this feature, the `ServerFailoverEnabled` property in the adapter component's DataSource must be set to `true`.
 For more information on setting this property, see [PI Adapter for OPC UA data source configuration](xref:PIAdapterForOPCUADataSourceConfiguration#opc-ua-data-source-parameters).